Wanchai290/anytrack/src/custom_integrations/tixier_mita_lab/README.md

 ### Getting the source code required

-You will need to copy the  `comm_protocol` above, which should contain everything the RaspberryPi will need to execute the script
+You will need to copy the `src/` folder, which should contain everything the RaspberryPi will need to execute the script

 Transfer the folder to the RaspberryPI. there is no need to modify the file structure.
+We recommend that you put this `src/` folder into another one, instead of modifying its name.
+You must not modify the name of the transferred folder.

-Just launch the associated script with the following
+Launch the associated script with the following
 ```bash
 ./raspberrypi_serve.sh
 ```